Healthy Electrolyte Drink Recipe Without Artificial Ingredients

 What foods have electrolytes?

-Foods high in electrolytes include bananas, avocados, spinach, sweet potatoes, yogurt, and nuts.
-These foods help keep you hydrated and balanced.
+Foods rich in electrolytes include bananas, avocados, sweet potatoes, spinach, yogurt, nuts, and citrus fruits.
+These foods provide potassium, magnesium, calcium, and other minerals that support hydration and overall health.

 Does water have electrolytes?